WL-Biol185-ShinyProjects/crime-rates-n-states/README.md

 # crime-rates-n-states

-Interactive guide of crime rates between states
+This is an interactive guide of crime rates and other features between states.
+Hi, friends.